The Learning Center

-Lyndsey is the administrative assistant for the LC, and she manages our front desk.
+Natalie is the administrative assistant for the LC, and she manages our front desk.
 She is a junior working toward a Bachelor of Arts in Christian Ministry with a specialization in Administrative Ministry.
-Even though Lyndsey expertly handles her office duties, she also loves to get outdoors and enjoys going camping.
+When she gets the opportunity, Natalie enjoys cooking and trying out new recipes.

 ||Brianna Davis, Learning Center Tutor

 Bri is a peer tutor who can help students with academic tutoring and writing support.
 Bri is a senior working toward a Bachelor of Arts in Christian Ministry with a double major of Bible and Intercultural studies.
 She is an avid St. Louis Cardinals fan and is thrilled when she gets a chance to watch them play at Busch Stadium.